taedlar/es2_mudlib/README.md

 ```
 neolith -f neolith.conf
 ```
+5. Then you shall be able to connect to the mud by `telnet localhost 4000`.
+Enjoy.

 ### Differences from v1.3
-- Changed to UTF-8
+- Changed to UTF-8.
+No longer use Big-5 encoding.
-- Tested with Neolith only
+- Tested with Neolith only.
+- Favors `git` based source control than in-game programming.
+May remove certain wizard commands in the future.
+- Favors `vim` editor for its ability to [syntax highlight](docs/syntax_highlight.md) LPC programs.
+- No longer release as specific version.
+If you plan to stick on particular version of ES2 Mudlib, use git commit id instead.

 ## License